busoc/propsect/README.md

 ### mkhdk

 the mkhdk command can process all files available in the hadock archive.

+to know if the command should processed a given file section in the config file, the mkhdk command checks the mime option for the following information:

+* level option is set to 1 and the mime type equal to image/png or image/jpeg
+* mime type is set to application/octet-stream and type parameter is set to hpkt-vmu2 and the subtype parameter is set to image or science

+the acquisition time is taken from the time string available in the filename.
+The modification is set to the acquisition time.

 the mkhdk command adds the following metadata: